In February we will be celebrating Black History Month

 .
-We always create some kind of flyer, poster, slide, or advertisement to mark the month, but have you ever wondered just what some of those images are that we use?
+We always create some kind of flyer, poster, slide, advertisement.
+But have you ever wondered just what some of those images are that we use.
 Let's take a look at some of the images used in the making of our flyer for Black History Month 2017

 Joseph de Bologne Saint-Georges was born December 25, 1745 on a plantation near Basse-Terre, on the French Caribbean island of Guadeloupe.
 His father was a nobleman by the name of George de Bologne de Saint-Georges and his mother was Anne Nanon, a black slave and mistress of George.
 Joseph was educated in France, where his father was a Gentleman of the King's Chamber.
 Joseph started fencing at the age of 13 and by the age of 17 he became Le Chevalier de Saint-Georges.